Move SharePoint subsites to the top level in SharePoint Online

 2. Click Move to in the main menu at the top of the page.
 You may have to click the ellipses (), and then click Move to.

-3. In the Choose a destination pane, click Browse sites and navigate to the new site you just created.
+3. In the pane, click More places and navigate to the new site you just created.
 Then click Move here.

-Moving your subsite’s files and folders might seem like the most straightforward option—but it’s also the most time-consuming.
+Moving your subsite’s files and folders might seems like the most straightforward option—but it’s also the most time-consuming.

 It’s also worth noting that moving your content this way won’t transfer custom metadata.
 And if your library uses versioning, you’ll only get the latest version—none of your previous versions will be moved over.